jerickjoe111/launch-school/JS229/03_scope_and_closures.md

 Immediately Invoked Function Expressions (IIFE) are function expressions invoked at the same time that they are defined.
 This is not possible with function declarations (a `SyntaxError` will be thrown).
 As with any function expression, IIFEs are not hoisted, and their name is optional (name is useful only for self-reference within the function- i.e.: recursion).
 If the function expression occurs at the beginning of a line, it must be enclosed in parentheses; and an IIFE has always the argument list, empty or with arguments, at the end, to indicate that we are actually invoking it.

-We can use IFFEs to implement two main powerful features in JavaScript:
+We can use IFFEs to implement two main powerful JavaScript features:

 - IFFEs as namespaces: Because of JavaScript lexical rules, variables declared within a function are not visible outside the function, so we can use an IIFE to define a temporary namespace to work with variables that won't pollute the global namespace, or in the case we are not sure the variables are going to conflict with other possible variables in the program, including the function's name: